-I must’ve had at least 15 teachers profess their love to this style of pant, exclusively found at Old Navy.
+I must’ve had at least 15 teachers profess their love for this style of pant, exclusively found at Old Navy.
 After a quick search on the ON website, this pant comes in MANY colors and styles (including maternity!) and is superrrrr affordable for teachers.
 It’s proof that teacher fashion doesn’t have to suffer!

 I’ve never met a person who didn’t like Kohl’s.
 Sales all the time, Yes2You Rewards, and Kohl’s cash… ohhh the Kohl’s cash.

 Whether you like Lauren Conrad’s line or the other name brands, there’s no doubt in my mind that you’ll find what you’re looking for at Kohl’s.

 Oh yeah, and off-topic of clothes… you can find GREAT books for $5 with an accompanying stuffed animal.